KKoovalsky/PortableBitfields/README.md

 ## Features

 * Overflow and out-of-range defined bevaviour: least significant bits of the value are masked to fit into the bitfield.
-* Bitfields are packed left-to-right, in the same order there are defined.
+* Bitfields are packed left-to-right, in the same order they are defined.
 * Choice of endianness.
 * Bitfields are packed, thus straddling is supported.
 * Configurable padding, by enforcing whole underlying type allocation.